-- our MTV figure gives you an absolute lower bound for the ‘true’ ratio
+- our NVT figure gives you an absolute lower bound for the ‘true’ ratio

 - we can say with confidence that we exclude visible change transactions, and are deliberately agnostic on unknowable change transactions

-- if change tendencies are similar across cryptoassets, MTV is a reliable means of comparison
+- if change tendencies are similar across cryptoassets, NVT is a reliable means of comparison

 We will shortly be making our source code public (stay tuned!), so our method can be examined and critiqued by anyone.
 If a better open-source method of ruling out change outputs from transactions emerges, we will embrace it.